oconnor663/jacko.io/posts/async_one.md

 [thousand_futures]: playground://async_playground/tokio_1k.rs
 [million_futures]: playground://async_playground/tokio_1m.rs?mode=release

-What is a "future"?
+What exactly is a "future" though?
 Well, that's what Part Two is all about.
-For now, a future is the thing that an async function returns.
+For now we'll just say that a future is what an async function returns.
+Let's finish up by making a couple small mistakes with futures and seeing what happens.

-## Mistake
+## Mistakes

 We can get our first hint of how all of this works if we make a small mistake, using [`std::thread::sleep`] instead of [`tokio::time::sleep`] in our async